Heronian tetrahedron

 A Heronian tetrahedron (also called a Heron tetrahedron or perfect pyramid) is a tetrahedron whose edge lengths, face areas and volume are all integers.
-The faces must therefore all be Heronian triangles.
+The faces must therefore all be Heronian triangles (named for Hero of Alexandria).

 Every Heronian tetrahedron can be arranged in Euclidean space so that its vertex coordinates are also integers.

 Examples

 An example known to Leonhard Euler is a Heronian birectangular tetrahedron, a tetrahedron with a path of three edges parallel to the three coordinate axes and with all faces being right triangles.
 The lengths of the edges on the path of axis-parallel edges are 153, 104, and 672, and the other three edge lengths are 185, 680, and 697, forming four right triangle faces described by the Pythagorean triples (153,104,185), (104,672,680), (153,680,697), and (185,672,697).

 Eight examples of Heronian tetrahedra were discovered in 1877 by Reinhold Hoppe.

 117 is the smallest possible length of the longest edge of a perfect tetrahedron with integral edge lengths.
 Its other edge lengths are 51, 52, 53, 80 and 84.
 8064 is the smallest possible volume (and 6384 is the smallest possible surface area) of a perfect tetrahedron.
 The integral edge lengths of a Heronian tetrahedron with this volume and surface area are 25, 39, 56, 120, 153 and 160.

 In 1943, E. P. Starke published another example, in which two faces are isosceles triangles with base 896 and sides 1073, and the other two faces are also isosceles with base 990 and the same sides.
 However, Starke made an error in reporting its volume which has become widely copied.
 The correct volume is 124185600, twice the number reported by Starke.

 Sascha Kurz has used computer search algorithms to find all Heronian tetrahedra with longest edge length at most 600000.